agardnerIT/site/_posts/2023/2023-08-05-my-first-helm-plugin.md

 ## What language?

 Helm doesn't care what language your plugin is written in.
-Powershell, shell, Python, Go etc. etc. Helm can run it all.
+Powershell, shell, Python, Go etc. Helm can run it all.

 Of course, you need to know that the end user (the person installing the plugin) has that language available on their machine.